Gboard is the free, official digital keyboard offered for Android devices by Google.

 As is true for most Google products, it offers extreme functionality, with high quality design, a lot of customization and timesaving techniques like gesture typing and sharing at a keypress.

 As a 3rd party keyboard solution for android devices, you must weigh up whether the features and downsides it offers compared to the default device keyboards is with the switch, as well as the extra RAM usage and potential data sharing risks.

-Whatever it is you want to know about it, we are here to tell you all about the Gboard app on andoid.
+Whatever it is you want to know about it, we are here to tell you all about the Gboard app on Android.

 What Is Gboard App On Android — More than standard

-I wouldn’t be surprised if a lot of people weren’t aware there were 3rd party digital keyboard – I wasn’t at first, but there are actually quite a lot of them out there, all with various different advantages and disadvantages.
+The truth is that a lot of people weren’t aware there were 3rd party digital keyboard – but there are actually quite a lot of them out there, all with various different advantages and disadvantages.

 Google focuses on user functionality and frankly has gone above and beyond to provide a user with everything they could possibly need from a 3rd party keyboard application.

-Voice typing lets you dictate messages to input hands-free, and is exceptionally useful when writing down notes, thoughts, or when reading something on one screen, to input it into your device without having to type it.
+Voice typing lets you dictate messages to input hands-free, and is exceptionally useful when writing down notes and thoughts.
+Or, it can be useful when reading something on one screen, to input it into your device without having to type it.

 Glide typing allows you to run your finger over the keyboard from letter to letter without needing to tap, and its algorithm works out what word you wanted to type.
-It actually works surprisingly well.
+It actually works surprisingly well on most Android phones.